peteroupc/MailLib/docs/PeterO.Text.NormalizingCharacterInput.md

 <b>Return Value:</b>

-The number of Unicode code points read, or 0 if the end of the source is eached.
+The number of Unicode code points read, or 0 if the end of the source is reached.

 <b>Exceptions:</b>